jc-juarez/dynamocharlotte/README.md

 ### Running Dynamo Charlotte on Dynamo Charlotte IDE

-Simply download Dynamo Charlotte IDE and you can start writing code in Dynamo Charlotte instantly!.
+Simply download Dynamo Charlotte IDE and you can start writing code in Dynamo Charlotte instantly!

 **Important:** If you run Dynamo Charlotte on the IDE **ommit** the **'import dynamo charlotte as dc'** and **'dc.run('''...''')'** commands, as those are for Python.
 Write your code directly into the editor as if it were inside the 'dc.run('''...''') function.